Windows CMD Commands: Mastering the Command Prompt

 ren CMD output

-The asterisk (*) character helps discover all file names in the current directory with the .txt extension and renames the files to have the .c extension.
+The asterisk (*) wildcard matches all .txt files in the current directory and renames the files to have the .c extension.

-The robocopy command is a robust command for copying files and directories.
+The robocopy command is a powerful tool for copying files and directories.
 The syntax for the command is:

 The main benefit when using robocopy is the /mt parameter for higher-performance multithreading.
 Additionally, the /z parameter lets you restart a transfer in case of interruptions.